AtsuMiyai/GL-MCM/README.md

 - `--CLIP_ckpt`: Specifies the pretrained CLIP encoder to use
   - Accepts: `RN50`, `RN101`, `ViT-B/16`.
 - `--num_ood_sumple`: the number of OOD samples
+- `--lambda_local`: the weight for the local score

 The OOD detection results will be generated and stored in  `results/in_dataset/score/CLIP_ckpt_name/`.